 What is The Meat Quality of Cochin Chickens?

-In the 1800s, Cochin chickens were bred for meat and egg purposes but they didn’t perform too well with egg laying so commercial farmers turned to them for meat.
+In the 1800s, Cochins were bred for meat and egg purposes but they didn’t perform too well with laying egg so commercial farmers turned to them for meat.

-Compared to many other chicken breeds, these sizable birds would seem to make great table fare; however, the refinement of their appearance rather than their meat qualities has led to their meat being described as coarse and lacking favorable texture.
+Compared to many other breeds of chicken, these sizable birds would seem to make great table fare; however, the refinement of their appearance rather than their meat qualities has led to their meat being described as coarse and lacking favorable texture.

-They also eat a lot of food, believe me, Cochins can eat all day long!
+They also eat a lot of food, believe me, Cochins tend to eat all day long!
 So, their feed-to-cost ratio is quite high.

 What is the Cochin Chicken Personality?